redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/provision-aws.md

 # region where the nodes will live
 ec2_region: us-east-1

-# name prefix for all the VMs
+# name prefix for all the VMs, plus subdomain name prepended to workshop_dns_zone
 ec2_name_prefix: smrtmgmt01

 # creates student_total of workbenches for the workshop